 1. LinkedIn Learning

 LinkedIn Learning is an e-learning platform that offers a wide range of popular courses.
-It keeps users up-to-date on employment prospects and enables them to learn and search for jobs simultaneously.
+It keeps users up-to-date on employment prospects and enables them to simultaneously learn and search for jobs.

-Additionally, the platform provides comprehensive video lectures for each course in order to ensure accessibility for beginners.
+Additionally, the platform provides comprehensive video lectures for each course to ensure accessibility for beginners.

 Furthermore, LinkedIn Learning supports five different languages for non-English-speaking users.
-LinkedIn’s course library is well-equipped with lectures that would be perfect for career advancement or building professional abilities.
+LinkedIn’s course library is well-equipped with lectures perfect for career advancement or building professional abilities.

 You can learn more with our LinkedIn Learning review.